funkydan2/aussie_school_holidays_skill/README.md

 # Queensland School Holidays Alexa Skill

-Using publicly accessible data this skill allows users to ask whether a particular day is a holiday, or how long until the end of the next term.
+Using publicly accessible data this skill allows users to ask whether a particular day is a holiday, or how long it is until the end of the term.

 Data is from: